Koss86/tokyobash/README.md

 #### For example:

-  - If `fetchtimer = 25m` repository will update after 25 minutes.
+  - If `fetchtimer = 25m` repository will update after 25 minutes, when the prompt reloads.
-  - If `fetchtimer = 2h` repository will update after 2 hours.
+  - If `fetchtimer = 2h` repository will update after 2 hours, when the prompt reloads.
-  - If `fetchtimer = 3d` repository will update after 3 days.
+  - If `fetchtimer = 3d` repository will update after 3 days, when the prompt reloads.
   - `fetchtimer = 1h30m` is not vaild.
 Only one `Day`, `Hour`, or `Minute` modifier is allowed.

-## No Make
+## 🚫 No Make

-You will still need to have gcc or clang.
+All you really need is a C compiler to build Tokyobash.

-But if you dont have make, you can use these commands in the top level of the tokyobash repository.
+So, if you dont have make you can use these commands in the top level of the tokyobash repository.

 For gcc:
 ```sh